 need to have boiling water handy to quickly raise the temperature.
 Stir while adding boiling water.
 DO NOT LET WATER GET HOTTER THAN 120 DEGREES!

 3. Cool bath – Immediately submerse the cloves in a cool water bath for 10-20 minutes.
-Cool tap water is usually fine.
+Cool tap or hose water is usually fine.
 (64-72°F is a good temperature).